-CSH JUNIORS: Lack of space does not permit parking for Juniors under any circumstances.
+CSH JUNIORS: There is no parking for Juniors under any circumstances.

 VIOLATIONS OF SCHOOL/CLASS ATTENDANCE POLICIES

 Students who are absent from school or class unlawfully, are truant.
 Firm disciplinary measures will be applied to such students including detention, withdrawal of off campus privileges or suspension.
 Parents will be notified by telephone and/or mail.